sandialabs/wiretap/README.md

 # Terminology and Requirements

-A Wiretap Server is any machine where a Wiretap binary is running the `serve` subcommand.
+A Wiretap Server is any machine where a Wiretap binary is running the `serve` command.
 Servers generate and receive network traffic on behalf of Wiretap Clients, acting like a VPN "exit node."

 A Wiretap Client is any machine running the Wireguard configurations necessary to send network traffic through a Wiretap Server.
 It functions much like a client in a VPN connection.